humanfactors/drivingAQ/README.md

 ensure that the keys are strings for lookup dicts or integer for `finaldict`.
 `locations.py` is effectively just reading the input of X and Y coordinates from relevant input files, shuffling them up and assigning each coordinate an ID.
-Times has a bunch of functions mostly just for generating the times that dots appear.
+`times.py` has a bunch of functions mostly just for generating the times that dots appear.
 The majority of confusing stuff is just regarding sampling the inter-stimulus intervals.
 Finally, `subjectcall` contains the class `Subject`.
 This requires a name at instantiation (i.e. subject number) and each `Subject`